 - Free – all children under 18 years old

-- Free – everybody on the first Sunday of the month, although the number allowed in at the same time may be restricted to prevent overcrowding (skipping lunch to buy a ticket on a normal day may be a better savings option).
+- Free – everybody on the first Sunday of the month, although the number allowed in at the same time may be restricted to prevent overcrowding.
+Gates may be closed for up to an hour late morning, early afternoon if visitor numbers are too high.
+(Skipping lunch to buy a ticket on a normal day may be a better savings option.)

 Official audio guides are only available at the Porte Marina (Superiore) main entrance before entering the ticket area.
 It is €8 for the first adult and then €6.50 for each additional adult and €5 for children.